Denmark women's national under-18 ice hockey team

 The Denmark women's national under–18 ice hockey team is the national under-18 ice hockey team of Denmark.
-The team represents Denmark at the International Ice Hockey Federation's World Women's U18 Division I Qualification.
+The team represents Denmark at the International Ice Hockey Federation's U18 Women's World Championship and other international under-18 tournaments and events.

-World Women's U18 Championship record
+U18 Women's World Championship record

+Denmark made its IIHF U18 Women's World Championship debut in the 2015 Division I Qualification tournament, where the team achieved a first place finish and gained promotion to Division I. Thereafter, team has competed at the Division I level, regularly moving between Group A and Group B.